mysteriumnetwork/documentation/content/node-runners/testnet2-migration.md

 ---
-title: Migration to Testnet2
+title: Migration to Testnet 2.0
-description: How and why we're migrating the network to Testnet2
+description: How and why we're migrating the network to Testnet 2.0
 ---

 ### Why we’re migrating into Testnet 2.0